-A request for extension of a preliminary plat approval shall be filed no later than the date of the submission deadline for the Planning Commission meeting prior to the expiration of said Preliminary Plat, as established in Appendices A and B of these Regulations.
+A request for extension of a Preliminary Plat approval shall be filed no later than the date of the submission deadline for the Planning Commission meeting prior to the expiration of said Preliminary Plat, as established in Appendices A and B of these Regulations.
+An expired Preliminary Plat has no status and, therefore, cannot be extended.